What about Digital Marketing or Online Marketing or Internet Marketing?

-A recommended approach for developing a Digital Strategy
+A recommended approach for developing a Digital Marketing Strategy

 Whether you have a strategy or not, ‘Opportunity, Strategy, Action‘ approach to improving digital marketing, is benchmarking to compare where you are now to assess the potential against where you need to be in the future.

 But what if you’re one of the companies that don’t have a digital strategy yet?
 Well, I think the two simple alternatives for creating a plan may suggest a way forward: